matthewcrowley/swe3643-project/README.md

 Once you have directed to your chosen directory, use the `git clone` command followed by the URL of the repository.
 For example, my command for cloning this repository to my machine was `git clone https://github.com/matthewcrowley/swe3643-project.git`.
 ![CommandLineRepoCloned](README.assets/CommandLineRepoCloned.PNG) <br>
 <br>**5.
 Navigate to the unit tests in the newly cloned repository.**<br><br>
-You want to navigate to the repository directory, into the source directory, then the Calculator directory, and then finally the CalculatorLogicUnitTests directory.
+You want to navigate to the repository directory, then into the source directory, then the Calculator directory, and then finally the CalculatorLogicUnitTests directory.
 To do this all at once, we are going to use one command, which is `cd swe3643-project/src/Calculator/CalculatorLogicUnitTests`.<br>
 ![NavigateToUnitTests](README.assets/NavigateToUnitTests.PNG) <br>
 <br>**6.
 Execute the Unit Tests.**<br><br>
 Once in the unit tests directory, run the unit tests.
 The command for this is `dotnet test`.